Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

     --> {"jsonrpc": "2.0", "method": "methodName", "params": [42, 23], "id": 1}
     <-- {"jsonrpc": "2.0", "result": 19, "id": 1}

+To be able to run the server you need:

+ * Python 2.7 [2]
+ * Web.py [3]

+To make installation of python packages easier try pip [4] a tool to install python packages from the Pyhton Package Index.

 ## API

 ### addGameplayEvent

 Add a single event to the telemetry system.

+Request:

     {"jsonrpc": "2.0", "method": "addGameplayEvent", "params": {"type":1, "tag":"playername", "data": {}}, "id": 1}